 Successful completion of the one-year electrical program may enable students to obtain one year of credit toward a journeyman’s license.
 State and local requirements may vary.

-- Understand the hazards of working with electrical circuits and equipment and the procedures for prevention of injury.
+- Understand the hazards of working with electrical circuits and equipment and the procedures to follow to prevent injury.

 - Perform basic installation of electrical equipment and materials.